-People and technology at Felton Road
+People and technology at Felton Road Wines

 Investment in their people and new technology never stops at Felton Road Wines in Bannockburn, Central Otago.
 Their team has spent the past few months learning about and contributing to technology developments which will benefit many in the horticultural sector worldwide.

-Alongside tending their four vineyards, totalling 32 ha, during the challenging 2020-21 growing season, Viticulturist Gareth King and his team have been providing feedback to German company Braun Maschinenbau GmbH about the soon to be released Braun Vineyard Pilot Assistant (VPA) machinery.
+Alongside tending their four vineyards, totalling 32 ha, during the challenging 2020-21 growing season, Viticulturist Gareth King and his team have been providing feedback to German company Braun Maschinenbau GmbH about the soon-to-be-released Braun Vineyard Pilot Assistant (VPA) machinery.

 Braun offers several well-proven vineyard tractor attachments such as mulchers, mowers and cultivators.
 The latest technological advance is the radar-based VPA unit which monitors what’s in front of the tractor and tells the tractor and the attached tools what direction, movement or task is required.